torbs/eik-lib.github.io/docs/overview.md

 import * as mymod from '../my_module.js';
 ```

-ESM import statements can also be absolute and must start with a http protocol:
+ESM import statements can also be absolute in which case they must start with an HTTP protocol:

 ```js
 import * as mylib from 'https://eik-server.com/pkg/mylib/v3/main.js';